roytang/blog/content/posts/2008/05/regionals-2008.md

 _

 I draw a forest and play it, then swing for ten.
-He&#8217;s at three life.
-He windmills the top card &#8211; and it&#8217;s a Wooded Bastion.
+He&'s at three life.
+He windmills the top card &#8211; and it&'s a Wooded Bastion.
 He scoops.

 Game record: 2-1

 Match record: 1-0

 I felt pretty good, going up against a Wrath deck and winning (mostly due to lucking out in the third game?).
-It&#8217;s a bit of a struggle, but chances are I wouldn&#8217;t face any more such decks right?
+It&'s a bit of a struggle, but chances are I wouldn&'t face any more such decks right?

 **